wallace-js/wallace/TUTORIAL.md

 mount("main", TaskList, tasks);
 ```

-This replaces the element with `id="main"` with a `TaskList` and renders it.
+This replaces the element with `id="main"` with a `TaskList` component and renders it.
 You can pass an element instead of an id string if you prefer.

 You should now see this on the page: